 We work with non-profit organizations and small businesses all across America.
 How can we help you grow using the internet super-highway?

-Dotgarden built this slick website for New Tech Network.
+Dotgarden built this robust website for New Tech Network.
 We consulted on the wire framing and design stages.
 This site was built using Drupal open source software.
-Integrated Google maps, Salesforce and video playback.
-News, blog, video, directory of schools.
+Interactive maps, Salesforce and video playback.
+News, blog, directory of schools. link

 Dotgarden created the visual design, user interface and tons of custom programming for this site.
 It supports many integrated features: an online gallery, search function, informational downloads, comprehensive product information, and more.
 The site uses a custom content management system and is completely updateable by Gaia Herbs staff.